PedroToto/Inventory-Monitoring-at-Distribution-Center/README.md

 # Machine Learning Pipeline
 Our solution implements an Machine learning pipeline containing the following steps:
-1. **Data ingestion**: In this step we retrieve the dataset split the data into train, test and validation and then upload the data to a S3 Bucket.
+1. **Data ingestion**: In this step we retrieved the dataset, split the data into train, test and validation and then upload the data to a S3 Bucket.
 2. **Model training script**: In this step we writed a script in what we defined some functions to process the data, initialized a pretrained model, train and test our model.
 3. **Train in Sagemaker**: To train our model, we created a submission script so that we can submit a training job to an instance using a Jupyter Notebook.
 In the Jupyter Notebook we set up a training estimator and used the model training script to perform model profiling and debugging.